oneforawe/react-ts/doc/Development.md

 # Development

-This repo is designed for usage with the following IDE, configurations, and extensions.
+This repo is designed for usage with the following IDE (integrated development environment), configurations, and extensions.

-An editor or IDE (integrated development environment) such as [VSCode](https://code.visualstudio.com/) (aka "Code", Visual Studio Code from Microsoft) can perform automatic linting (syntax and style flagging and enforcement / correction) and type-checking, as well as many other useful tasks and functionalities, some provided by [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) that can be installed into the editor.
+An editor or IDE such as [VSCode](https://code.visualstudio.com/) (aka "Code", Visual Studio Code from Microsoft) can perform automatic linting (syntax and style flagging and enforcement / correction) and type-checking, as well as many other useful tasks and functionalities, some provided by [extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) that can be installed into the editor.